seeq12/log-slowness/README.md

 See comments in `src/ShowLogSlowness.java` for more info.

-Invoke the test by executing `java -cp out\production\SlowLogFile ShowLogSlowness` in the root folder of this project.
+Invoke the test by executing `java -cp out/production/SlowLogFile ShowLogSlowness` in the root folder of this project.